FreeWaveTechnologies/ZumIQ/End_to_End_Demos/NodeRED_demo/README.rst

 Starting the Broker
 ~~~~~~~~~~~~~~~~~~~

-.. note:: There are several ways to do this since Node-RED does not come with a stock MQTT broker, only a subscriber.
+**Note:** There are several ways to do this since Node-RED does not come with a stock MQTT broker, only a subscriber.
 There is an extra node that can be downloaded which is an MQTT broker.
 In this example we will instead use the Mosquitto MQTT broker which already comes on ZumLink IPRs.
 Typing commanda "ps -ef" should reveal a running instance of a Mosquitto broker.
 This is activated on device bootup as a service.

 If the command "ps -ef" does not show Mosquitto running, then start it with command "mosquitto".
 By default Mosquitto will use port 1883.
 This Mosquitto broker is running on the radio outside of Node-RED.
 The Charting radio's Node-RED instance will have an "mqtt" node that will subscribe to the Mosquitto broker, meaning this Charting radio has the Mosquitto broker as well as a subscriber "mqtt" node.